feature-hub/feature-hub/docs/guides/integrating-the-feature-hub.md

 #### `serverSrc`

-Additionally, when a Feature App needs to be rendered on the server, its `serverSrc` must be specified, which is the URL to its server module bundle:
+Additionally, when a Feature App needs to be rendered on the server, its `serverSrc` must be specified, which is the URL of its server module bundle:

 ```jsx
 <FeatureAppLoader